PuppyAnimations/Arch-Hyprland/README.md

 source ~/.zshrc
 ```
 - Reboot or logout
-- By default agnoster theme is installed.
+- By default darkblood theme is installed.
 You can find more themes from [OH-MY-ZSH-THEMES](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).
 - To change the theme, edit ~/.zshrc .
 Look for ZSH_THEME="desired theme".

 #### ✨ TO DO once installation done and dotfiles copied